lordmulder/INetGet/README.md

     * URL including *path* and *query string*:
       `http://www.google.com/search?q=drunkship+of+lanterns`

-    * URL that has the *hostname* specified as an IPv4 address and that contains an explicit *port* number:
+    * URL that has the *hostname* specified as an IPv4 address and that contains a *port* number:
       `http://173.194.112.137:8080/`

     * URL that has the *hostname* specified as an IPv6 address: